ltzenteno/heroes-dnd/README.md

 ```
 Each property contains the corresponding data of each part of the armor.

-If we manage to configure it correctly, we can see our store in the Chrome Rredux tab:
+If we manage to configure it correctly, we can see our store in the Chrome Redux tab:

 <img width="1343" alt="screen shot 2017-12-13 at 4 00 31 pm" src="https://user-images.githubusercontent.com/5360863/33964707-f4dc6a5e-e01e-11e7-84c7-a037f607d524.png">